 Young artist development has always been an important part of David’s work, ranging from designers at the Motley Theatre Design Course to singers at the National Opera Studio, Royal Academy of Music, Royal College of Music, Merola in San Francisco, Oberlin College in Italy, Academy of Performing Arts in Hong Kong, Nanyang Academy of Fine Arts in Singapore and the opera and drama studios at the New National Theatre, Tokyo.
 The history of theatre design is a particular enthusiasm as is the development of opera production in the 20thcentury.

 David began his career in Stage Management for The Royal Opera (1979–86) before joining Glyndebourne Festival Opera as Staff Director, where he worked for five years (1987–92) assisting and restaging in the main Festival and directing for the touring company.
 He staged the annual Showcase for the National Opera Studio in 1989.
 David then returned to Covent Garden as Staff Director (1992–97), becoming a freelance director when the old theatre in Bow Street closed for renovation in 1997.
 He staged the re-opening Gala for the Royal Opera in the new theatre in 2001.
 He has also written many surtitle scripts for the Royal Opera.
-He is Production Director (2006 – present) for Mastersingers http://www.mastersingers.org.uk, a charitable organisation dedicated to supporting and mentoring the development of young singers into the German Romantic and Wagnerian repertoire.
+He is Production Director (2006 – present) for Mastersingers (http://www.mastersingers.org.uk), a charitable organisation dedicated to supporting and mentoring the development of young singers into the German Romantic and Wagnerian repertoire.
 David completed the Birkbeck Arts Administration and Management module with Merit in 2006 and has a fundraising diploma from the DSC.
-He is currently serving as a Governor at Potters Gate C of E Primary School in Farnham, Surrey and holds a valid DBS certificate.
+He served as a Governor at Potters Gate C of E Primary School in Farnham, Surrey for eight years and holds a valid DBS certificate.
 David is a dedicated runner, a rather rusty pianist and an enthusiast of art history and contemporary visual art.